Down the Chute, Where

 the Slimming Bacteria Live

-While some may call it a temple for words and tastes, where great feats of thinking were expressed, and divine flavors have paid a visit, the mouth has also another, far more reductionist and not so noble, role: it’s only the first of two ends of a very long tube.
+The month.
+While some may call it a temple for words and tastes, where great feats of thought are expressed, and divine flavors often pay visits, it’s also another, far more reductionist and not so noble, role: it’s only the first of two ends of a very long tube.

-Albeit we won’t make it from here to that other side, not now anyway, our survival as human beings still depends on what travels down from our fat lips to the battleground of our guts.
-Not everything is turmoil in there, though.
+Albeit we won’t get it to that other side, not now anyway, our survival as humans still depends on what travels down into our fat lips, crosses the battleground of our guts, and gets out through the drain hole.
+Not all is turmoil in there, though.
 So come, let’s meet the locals.

 For despite the many realms our thoughts have conquered, and the reasons why we orbit around the universe of the table, and always come back for more, we go out of our way to dissociate such fulfilling parts of life from what they ultimately imply, body-wise.